Fitsearch

 For first time visitors of Fitsearch, shoppers would need to understand how to connect their avatar to view their fit predictions.
 Furthermore, since we would be asking shoppers to use a mobile app outside of Fitsearch we needed to educate users on why they were doing so and how it was tied into their fit predictions.

-For lighting demos, I shared snapshots from websites such as Honey, Stich Fix and Short Story, where I found helpful step by step instructions on how to use the services.
+For lightning demos, I shared snapshots from websites such as Honey, Stich Fix and Short Story, where I found helpful step by step instructions on how to use the services.

 Value of scanning an avatar